 Is it possible to seek informal guidance from the authority on a possible merger from either a jurisdictional or a substantive perspective?

-Parties intending to use this procedure may submit an informal communication to the ICA at least 15 days before the date on which they intend to serve formal notification, preferably containing the following information:
+Parties intending to use this procedure may submit an informal communication to the ICA at least 15 days before the date on which they intend to file formal notification, preferably containing the following information: